Skip to content

 validate_signal_name() services/signal_resolution.py Validate signal name is a valid CEL identifier and not reserved

-validate_signal_name_unique() services/signal_resolution.py Cross-table uniqueness check (both models)
+validate_signal_name_unique() services/signal_resolution.py Cross-table uniqueness check (both models, any direction)

 _build_cel_context() validators/base/base.py Build the namespaced CEL context for assertion evaluation